infinum/eightshift-forms-addon-boilerplate/README.md

 Eightshift Forms is maintained and sponsored by [Infinum](https://infinum.com).

 ## ⚖️ License
 Eightshift Forms &copy;2024 [Infinum](https://infinum.com).
-It is payed software, and may be redistributed under the terms specified in the LICENSE file.
+It is paid software, and may be redistributed under the terms specified in the LICENSE file.